uapi-group/kernel-features/README.md

     simultaneously have access to the same directory tree.

-35. The io_uring subsystem is open to adding classic existing synchronous system calls to io_uring.
+35. The io_uring subsystem is open to adding classic existing synchronous system calls (e.g. setns() or mount() or other) to io_uring.
 They also said they would support adding new functionality into io_uring that is not exposed through system calls yet.

 36. Explore the idea of mapping different uids/gids to the same uids/gids, i.e.
     65534:1000:1 50000:1000:1.
 This will only work if the mount is read-only as